-The National Immunisation Program (NIP) provides funded vaccines at specific ages to babies, toddlers, teenagers and adults who have a Medicare card.
+The National Immunisation Program (NIP) provides funded vaccines at specific ages to babies, toddlers, teenagers and adults eligible for a Medicare card.

-The NIP - South Australian Schedule tells you at what age certain vaccines must be administered to your child.
-These are called schedule points.
+The NIP - South Australian Schedule indicates at what ages certain vaccines must be administered.
+These are referred to as schedule points.

-Vaccines must be administered on, or close to, the specific schedule points for your child to be considered up to date with their immunisations; usually a few days before or a few weeks after is acceptable.
+Vaccines must be administered on, or close to, the specific points for children to be considered up to date with their immunisations; usually a few days before or a few weeks after is acceptable.

-Vaccines that are administered under the NIP are recorded on the Australian Immunisation Register (AIR).
+Vaccines that are administered under NIP are recorded on the Australian Immunisation Register (AIR).

-If your child has not received all of their scheduled vaccines at the specific schedule points or as per a recognised catch-up schedule, the AIR records your child as being 'not up to date'.
+If a child has not received all of their scheduled vaccines at the specific schedule points or as per a recognised catch-up service, the AIR records the child as being 'not up to date'.